NL33/electron-git/znext.md

 --main window.js: when creating a file and creating a paste file, it gets the name from id="nameEntry".
 But that is an id--if you try to create a few files, app will get confused.
 Change this--either make it so you only create one at a time, or make referene to nameEntry more specific

+--you can really use the app save action as a place to provide notes about the version.
+Sometimes you want this to be longer (like 4 lines or so). for this, you may want to organize your notes--for example, with different lines.
+In that case, app should preserve the formatting, instead of bunching all the formatting together when you go to look at the note.

 # contact notes

 if link it to github, could tell them about it to get their support